khalidomari/ML_Project2-Tweet-Sentiment-Analysis/README.md

 The scripts can be run without additional parameters and print the obtained accuracies from cross-validation for each choice of hyperparameters in the terminal.

+Runtime is around 20 minutes for the SGD classifiers, and around 3 hours for LinearSVC.